alexbrahastoll/oas-db/README.md

 # OAS DB

-OAS DB is an effort to build a repository of OpenAPI specification samples with known antipatterns.
+OAS DB is a proof of concept of a repository of synthetic but realistic OpenAPI specification samples with known antipatterns.

-This database of specs is going to consist of two separate sets of specifications, both containing samples presenting the same set of good practices violations.
-This design is going to allow researchers to use one of the sets for development of models / tools and the other one for validation.
+The purpose of OAS DB is to eventually become a large repository of samples to help researchers developing tools and techniques leveraging OpenAPI specifications.

-This repository is still in its very early stages.
+Since OAS DB (in its current incarnation) is just a proof of concept, it currently has only a few OpenAPI samples.

-## Development samples
+## Available samples

 **ecommerce.yml**